marcogiunti/gopi/README.md

 gopi
 ```

-To compile and run a process in the directory examples, execute
+To compile and run a process in the directory examples (with timeout =
+500ms), execute

 ```shell
 gopi -t 500 examples/spooler.pi